less/less-docs/content/usage/command-line-usage.md

 lessc --source-map=file.map
 ```

-Tells less to generate a sourcemap.
-If you have the sourcemap option without a filename it will use the source less file name but with the extension map.
+Tells Less to generate a sourcemap.
+If you have the sourcemap option without a filename it will use the source Less file name but with the extension map.

 #### Source Map Rootpath